-Speaking of writing, I'll soon be releasing a brand new print edition of a standalone novel, Sweetwater Deception, that I've had out as an ebook for a while on Smashwords, maybe soon on Amazon.
+The print edition of a standalone novel, Sweetwater Deception, is now available in print format.
+Will get the ebook up soon.
+(I will!)
+It's been out as an ebook for a while on Smashwords.
 This one is set in Georgia, where I grew up.
-The book was one I did a first draft for during November 2016's National Novel Writing Month, often referred to as NaNoWriMo.
-The main character in Sweetwater, Dana Pennington Kenyon, is also a Georgia native who must confront secrets from her past when she returns to the farm where she grew up.
+The book was one I did a first draft for during November 2016's National Novel Writing Month.
+The main character in Sweetwater Deception, Dana Pennington Kenyon, is also a Georgia native who must confront secrets from her past when she returns to the farm where she grew up.
 I don't anticipate that it will turn into another series, but who knows?
 Look for it in online venues!

 When Royce Thorne's policeman husband was killed in the line of duty, her life changed in more ways than is usual for a widow.
 But there were compensations, as readers will discover.